-1. Nathan, you are doing some interesting work in design and iPhone applications.
-Tell me about how you ended up in this line of work.
-What is your formal education?
+1. Nathan, what is your formal education?
 How much did you learn on your own?
 What people or things influenced your career path?

 I started to learn web design in junior high and high school.
 Early on I just got a book from the library and started typing code into a text file to see how it looked in the browser.
 Then I convinced my parents to buy me a copy of Photoshop Elements for my 15th birthday, which enabled me to do more actual design.